7 Ways to Manage a Concussion

 Though recovery is possible, concussions injure your brain to some extent, and if they are not given time and rest and heal properly – long term threats to brain health are possible.

-Below are suggestions on how to speed healing from me, a Holistic Nutritionist and Dave, a Manual Osteopath.
+Below are suggestions on how to speed healing.

 Rest is the most important step.
 DO NOT push it.
 Listen to your doctor and do not exert yourself or your brain in any way.
 Rest is the most important treatment after a concussion because it helps the brain to heal.
-This means no TV, screens, exercise, or sometimes light.
+This means no TV, screens, exercise, and even the blue light that is emitted from screens.
+Even daylight can sometimes be too much for the brain.
+You can read more about that here.

-Eat a healthy diet with abundant protein and foods high in antioxidants like blueberries.
-These will help strengthen blood vessel walls, including in the brain.
-You can supplement the fruit’s antioxidants by taking up to 3000 mg a day of vitamin C, which can also help reduce the oxidative stress in the brain that occurs with head trauma.
+Eat a healthy diet with abundant protein and foods high in antioxidants like blueberries and other purple/red foods.
+These will help strengthen blood vessel walls – which includes the cells in the brain!
+You can supplement the antioxidant you get in food by taking up to 3000 mg a day of vitamin C, which can also help reduce the oxidative stress in the brain that occurs with head trauma.
+For more support with a healing diet, book in with a Registered Nutritionist here.

 Frankincense essential oil (boswellia errata) by DoTerra.
 This powerful essential oil aids in oxygenation of the blood to the brain and addresses inflammation.